arvigeus/AZ-204/Exercises/Build and run a container image by using Azure Container Registry Tasks/README.md

 ## Create an Azure Container Registry

-1. Create a resource group for the registry, replace `<myLocation>` in the following command with a location near you.
+1. Create a resource group for the registry.
+Replace `<myLocation>` in the following command with a location near you.

    ```sh
    az group create --name az204-acr-rg --location <myLocation>